marcoverl/CVUserGuide/source/ManagingGPUs.rst

   Flavor for an instance with 1 GPU Nvidia T4,
   15 VCPUs, 90 GB of RAM, 20 GB of ephemeral disk space.
+  Instances created with such flavor can be snapshotted.

 - **cloudveneto.15cores90GB500GB1T4**

   Flavor for an instance with 1 GPU Nvidia T4,
   15 VCPUs, 90 GB of RAM, 500 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

 - **cloudveneto.30cores180GB500GB2T4**

   Flavor for an instance with 2 GPUs Nvidia T4,
   30 VCPUs, 180 GB of RAM, 500 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

 - **cloudveneto.30cores180GB1000GB2T4**

   Flavor for an instance with 2 GPUs Nvidia T4,
   30 VCPUs, 180 GB of RAM, 1000 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

 - **cloudveneto.60cores360GB500GB4T4**

   Flavor for an instance with 4 GPUs Nvidia T4,
   60 VCPUs, 360 GB of RAM, 500 GB of ephemeral disk space.
+  Instances created with such flavor cannot be snapshotted.

+- **cloudveneto.8cores40GB20GB1Quadro**

+  Flavor for an instance with 1 GPU Nvidia Quadro RTX 6000, 8 VCPUs, 40 GB of RAM, 20 GB of ephemeral disk space.
+  Instances created with such flavor can be snapshotted.

 - **cloudveneto.8cores40GB500GB1Quadro**